- YES, OF COURSE MOLD CAN MAKE YOU SICK !!

 5. Mold can cause cancer?

+Mold can make you sick.
 “Lung cancer is a general term for malignancies in lung tissue.
 In our data, there is no relationship between exposure to the interior environment of water-damaged buildings and either mesothelioma, adenocarcinoma or squamous cell carcinoma of the lung”, this was answered by Dr. shoemaker, he is a recognized leader in patient care, research and education, pioneer in the field of biotoxin related illness.
 While illness acquired following exposure to the interior environment of water damage buildings (WDB).

 6. Who removes mold from homes?